craigh411/JmespathIterator/README.md

 # JmespathIterator

-JmespathIterator allows you to access a PHP array using [Jmespath](https://jmespath.org/) just like you would a standard array.
+`JmespathIterator` allows you to access a PHP array using [JMESPath](https://jmespath.org/) just like you would a standard array.

 ## Install